zestier/learn-mlir/lessons/ch1_register_translation/README.md

 # An out-of-tree MLIR dialect

-This example will show how to register a basic translation.
-It will do nearly nothing aside from providing the scaffolding.
-See ch1-translate.

 This is an example of an out-of-tree [MLIR](https://mlir.llvm.org/) dialect along with a ch1 `opt`-like tool to operate on that dialect.

 ## Building